 - Height of Dike(H): 1m<H<2m (Click here to learn about the tank dike wall height calculation)

 Width of Dike(W): Minimum 0.6m (Earthen dike); No specific (RCC dike)

 The separation distance between the nearest tanks located in separate dikes shall not be less than the diameter of the larger of the two tanks or 30 meters, whichever is more.

 In a diked enclosure where more than one tank is located, the intermediate dike is provided.
 The height of the intermediate dike wall should be 450 mm if concrete and 600 mm if earthen.

 Tank Foundation Height

-For fixing the tank foundation height, discuss with the Process and Mechanical team, regarding the Net Positive Suction head requirement (NPSH) of the pump, especially for crude oil service.
+For fixing the tank foundation height, discuss with the Process and Mechanical team, the Net Positive Suction head requirement (NPSH) of the pump, especially for crude oil service.

 Sleeve Details in a Dike or Bund Wall